susannehermans/PDB_IO/README.md

 ### Version 1.0.1

 * PDB_IO is a PDB file reader and writer which stores the atomdata of the PDB file into class variables for easy usage.
+Similarly, I have developed a Mol2 file reader and writer which reads the files into class variables which can be accessed in exactly the same way.
-Similarly I have developed a Mol2 file reader and writer which reads the files into class variables which can be accessed in exactly the same way.
 (Will be published soon!)

 ## Misc